September 23, 1999

 2. Similarly, Benchmark 2 of the eighth grade Earth and Space Science Standard states:

-"The students will understand that past and present Earth processes are similar. ...Sedimentary rocks...show deposition of sediments over time...Glacial deposits show past ice ages and global warming and cooling.
+...Sedimentary rocks...show deposition of sediments over time...Glacial deposits show past ice ages and global warming and cooling.
 Some fossil beds enable the matching of rocks from different continents, and other fossil beds show how organisms developed over a long period of time.
 Students will need to apply knowledge of Earth's past to make decisions relative to Earth's future.' (p.
 55)